2i2c-org/docs/admin/monitoring/cost-users-groups.md

 ## Export data

-You can export the data from any panel by clicking on the panel menu in the top right corner, then selecting *Inspect > Data*.
+You can export the data from any panel by clicking on the panel menu in the top right corner, then selecting {gui}`Inspect > Data`.
 From there, you can view the raw data and export it in various formats, such as CSV or JSON.

 ## Resources